A witness is someone who:

 Frequently Asked Questions:

 How will I find out about the conference?
-A staff member of Judicial Affairs will contact you with the date, time, location, and other pertinent information related to the conference.
+A staff member of The Office of Student Conduct will contact you with the date, time, location, and other pertinent information related to the conference.
 Email is our primary method of communication, so please check your email for the information.
 Please confirm with the staff member whether or not you are able to attend.

 Do I have to answer questions asked of me?
 As one of your due process rights it provides that you are allowed to refuse to answer question.
 Please be aware that refusing to answer may impact the quality of the information you provide.
 If there is a specific reason you do not want to answer or feel uncomfortable answering a particular question, you may discuss your concern with the judicial officer.

 What should I do if I am harassed by someone about the conference?
-If you are being harassed, contact WKU Police (270-745-2548) if you are on-campus or Bowling Green Police (911) if you are off-campus and Judicial Affairs (270-745-5429) immediately for assistance.
-Behavior that discourages you from properly participating in the student judicial process is a violation of the Student Code of Conduct.
+If you are being harassed, contact WKU Police (270-745-2548) if you are on-campus or Bowling Green Police (911) if you are off-campus and Student Conduct (270-745-5429) immediately for assistance.
+Behavior that discourages you from properly participating in the student student conduct process is a violation of the Student Code of Conduct.